-The Lab was formed in 2015 out of the successful COSMOS programme of work.
+We develop and support the COSMOS software that provides ethical access to social media data for social science researchers.
 The Lab’s mission is to democratise access to big social data among the academic, private, public and third sectors, and to support real-time social data analytics for research, policy & practice.
-Lab Directors Professor Matthew Williams and Dr. Pete Burnap were appointed to the ESRC Phase 3 Big Data Network Working Group in 2014.
-The Lab forms part of Cardiff University's Data Innovation Research Institute and is located within the Social Science Research Park (SPARK).
-The Lab's research falls within the six themes below.
+The Lab's research falls within the five themes below.

 7th January 2018 The journal Sociology publishes Lab’s work on ethics .
 Communications and connections harvested from social media networks are becoming part of the social scientist’s data diet.
 Since 2011 the Social Data Science Lab at Cardiff University has been collecting tweets posted around national and global events using the in-house developed COSMOS software. … Continue reading Social Data Science Lab Publish Ethics Guide for Using Social Media Data